comarabrams1-oss/gradebook-manager/README.md

 ![UML Diagram](docs/Gradebook-manager.drawio.svg)
 ## How to Compile and Run

-You can use this link `http://onlinegdb.com/online_c++_compiler` and copy the code from the `src` folder or use the a terminal to execute the code.
+You can use this link `http://onlinegdb.com/online_c++_compiler` and copy the code from the `src` folder or use a terminal to execute the code.

 From the `src` folder (or repo root if you prefer):